Moi-University-Bioinformatics-Hub/Trainings/peer-to-peer-pilot/curriculum.md

 ## Curriculum
 The pilot programme will include trainings on the following topics:
 * Introduction to Bioinformatics
-* Genomics
-* NGS Technologies
+* Genomics & NGS Technologies
-* Bioinformatics Database
 * Unix Shell
 * Git and Github
-* R programming
 * RNA Seq analysis demo(Galaxy & Terminal)

 ## Schedule